microsoft/monthlyresources/README.md

-::scroll:**Azure Spring Cloud Enterprise is now available in preview**
+:scroll:**Azure Spring Cloud Enterprise is now available in preview**